-Former Super Bowl-winning Packers GM Ted Thompson dies at 68
+Ted Thompson, who helped build Seahawks’ 2005 Super Bowl team, dies

 Other notable current Packers drafted by Thompson: defensive tackle Kenny Clark, kicker Mason Crosby, and running backs Aaron Jones and Jamaal Williams.

 “Certainly he’s a guy who’s held in the highest regard in this building and, I think, just around the league,” Packers coach Matt LaFleur said.
 “He’s had a tremendous impact not only on people in this building, obviously Gutey (general manager Brian Gutekunst) but people in other departments as well.
-His impact is still felt to this day when you look at our roster, but I think he’s had a tremendous impact amongst many people across the league, when you look all the other GMs that have learned under him.
+His impact is still felt to this day when you look at our roster, but I think he’s had a tremendous impact amongst many people across the league, when you look all the other GMs that have learned under him.”

 Other Thompson draft picks who had productive careers with Green Bay before departing include linebacker Clay Matthews, offensive tackle Bryan Bulaga, wide receivers Jordy Nelson, Randall Cobb and Greg Jennings,

 “Ted had a quiet demeanor but his presence spoke volumes,” former Packers receiver James Jones tweeted.
-“Ted had a cold poker face, but I could always get him to crack a smile and shake his head… sometimes without saying a word.”
+“Ted had a cold poker face, but I could always get him to crack a smile and shake his head … sometimes without saying a word.”

-Thompson had announced in May 2019 he had been diagnosed with an autonomic disorder that affects his body’s nerves.
-Thompson said that his health had led him to step down as general manager after the 2017 season.
+Thompson said that his health led him to step down as general manager after the 2017 season.

-Thompson moved into a senior adviser role in the front office.
-Gutekunst, who had been working with Thompson as Packers player personnel director, was promoted to general manager and remains in that position.
+Thompson moved into a senior adviser role.
+Gutekunst, who had been working with Thompson as player personnel director, was promoted to general manager and remains in that position.

 Kansas City Chiefs coach Andy Reid was an assistant coach with the Packers during Thompson’s first stint at Green Bay and referred to him Thursday as a “good friend.”